 A free picnic in the park for Meriden Senior Citizens and Nursing Home Residents.

-Activities included a flag raising ceremony by the Meriden Antique Veterans, address by mayor Mike Rohde, Bingo (with prizes), Hot Dogs, Ice Cream, Watermelon and Popcorn.
+Activities included a flag raising ceremony by the Meriden Antique Veterans, address by Deputy Mayor Matt Dominello, Bingo (with prizes), Hot Dogs, Chips, Ice Cream, Watermelon and Popcorn.
 Musical entertainment was provided by Vinnie Carr.
-Hundreds of folks enjoyed a great day of food and fun in the park!
+100-200 folks enjoyed a great day of food and fun in the park!
 Our thanks to the community businesses, the Meriden City Council, and the volunteers who made this event possible!

 Our thanks to the following donors who supported this event:

 - Castle Craig AARP Chapter #4644

 - Franco-American Club

 - John & Lorraine Varley